creusot-rs/creusot/guide/src/quickstart.md

 If you get an error like this

 ```
-error: The `creusot_contracts` crate is loaded, but the following items are missing: <a list of identifiers> Maybe your version of `creusot-contracts` is wrong?
+error: The `creusot_std` crate is loaded, but the following items are missing: <a list of identifiers> Maybe your version of `creusot-std` is wrong?
 ```

 Add the following to your `Cargo.toml` file:

 ```
 [patch.crates-io]
-creusot-contracts = { path = "/relative/or/absolute/path/to/creusot-contracts/in/creusot/directory" }
+creusot-std = { path = "/relative/or/absolute/path/to/creusot-std/in/creusot/directory" }
 ```

 And please notify the Creusot developers that the version of Creusot should be bumped to `NEXT_VERSION-dev` to prevent this error.